FAQ

 The currency used in Cambodia is US dollars.
 The local currency is Riel, which you will usually receive as change to the nearest US dollar.
 It’s better to bring smaller denominations of US dollars as most items and services here in Cambodia are very minimal in cost.

-There are many Money Exchange Offices in Siem Reap, and ATM’s everywhere in town that dispense US$.
+There are many Money Exchange Offices in Siem Reap, and ATMs everywhere in town that dispense US$.
+Note that dollar notes must be in excellent condition as creased, torn or dirty notes will not be accepted.
+Always check your change.
 Note that very few businesses here will accept payment by credit card.

 Bring comfortable cool and casual clothing to wear.
 It is important to remember and respect that you are coming to a country where women dress discreetly and are generally well covered.
 It is acceptable to dress in sleeveless tops (as it is VERY warm and humid) however plunging necklines or bare midriffs are not appropriate.
 And no short shorts or short skirts while teaching please.
 Similarly for men, t-shirts or short sleeved shirts are most appropriate.